 NFC payments, or “near field communication” are what you might call Apple Pay, Android Pay, or a contactless mobile wallet.
 NFC contactless payments are convenient if you’re short on time and don’t like digging around in your wallet for exact change or to find your credit card.
 They’re also vital for businesses because today NFC is how customers want to pay.

-In fact, 24 million people have used Apple Pay to buy something.
+In fact, there are more than 383 million people utilizing Apple Pay around the world.
 Starbucks developed its own way for customers to use their app to pay at the register as early as 2009.
 All you have to do is scan a QR code at the register, and your venti iced latte is paid for.

 Today, the risk of not accepting NFC payments is losing out on any of those 24 million potential customers.
 Here’s how it works.

 To make an NFC payment, all a customer has to do is open their mobile wallet or app and tap their phone to a terminal.
 NFC-enabled terminals only communicate with the phone and the information is encrypted.
 This makes it more secure than swiping a card.
 The reader only connects with one phone at a time, so a customer can’t accidentally pay for someone else’s purchase.

 To accept payments, you need an NFC-enabled countertop terminal or mobile swiper and a credit card processor that can facilitate contactless payments.
 If you’re not sure if your current processor can support NFC mobile payments, or if they charge an extra fee for it, sit down and discuss it with your merchant services provider.

 Go Beyond Cash Registers

 Tapping your phone at the register goes beyond retail chains.
 Restaurants have begun adapting NFC contactless payments too.
 72% of mobile payment users are Millennials or Gen X’ers, so if your business caters to these demographics, you should look into NFC payments.

 Your payments rep can recommend a terminal or mobile solution for you if you’d like to begin accepting contactless payments.